awwx/ar/readme.md

          (cdr ((fn args args) 1)) => nil

-* the Arc compiler is reflected into Arc (where it can be hacked by redefining or extending the functions which implement the compiler)
+* the Arc compiler is reflected into Arc

+  where it can be hacked in Arc by redefining or extending the functions which implement the compiler:

          arc> (ac-literal?
 123)
          t